 Here are a few signs your next best step is to pick up the phone:

-Don’t wait for small concerns to turn into costly repairs—call on the right professional to keep your home in top condition.
+Don’t wait for small concerns to turn into costly repairs; call on the right professional to keep your home in top condition.

 Conclusion

 EIFS stucco offers a sleek, energy-efficient exterior for homes, but like any system, it requires proper care and attention to stay in top condition.
-When you have an idea of common EIFS problems and take preventative steps, you can protect your property value and your wallet.

 If you’re concerned about your EIFS or want to make sure your whole property’s in good shape, a professional inspection can ease your stress.
 In Batavia, IL, Chicago, and all of the surrounding suburbs, P.I.
-Home Inspection Services specializes in helping property owners protect their investment and their peace—schedule your inspection today.
+Home Inspection Services specializes in helping property owners protect their investment and their peace.
+Schedule your inspection today.